inge4pres/blog/inge.4pr.es/content/post/sustainable-performance.md

 What can be changed to improve the status quo?
 Switch to a different algorithm or data structure?
 Change the compiler?
 Run on different hardware?
-Should we apply any of these actions, what are going to be the effects?
+Should we apply any of these actions, what effects are we going to produce?

 Here is where sustainable performance can help.

-**Sustainable performance is a methodology to create software systems that are _good enough_ while reducing their impact on the environment.**
+**Sustainable performance is a methodology to create software systems that are _good enough_ for users, while minimizing their impact on the environment.**

-"Good enough" means that the systems respect quantitative measures of quality.
+"Good enough for users" means that the systems respect quantitative measures of quality, as it delivers all the expected features to its consumers.
 "Impact on the environment" is what any software will cause eventually: depleting some Earth resources through the machines it runs on.
 It will do so directly, by consuming more electricity in existing machines, or indirectly, requiring more